Michael Carter II: 2021

 On May 7, 2021, the New York Jets signed Carter to a four–year, $3.80 million rookie contract that included an initial signing bonus of $328,927.
 Throughout training camp, he competed against Bryce Hall, Blessuan Austin, Javelin Guidry, Jason Pinnock, Isaiah Dunn, and Brandin Echols to be a starting cornerback and was the favorite to win the role as the starting nickelback with Javelin Guidry as his top competition.
-Head coach Robert Saleh named Carter as the third cornerback on the depth chart to begin the season, behind Brandin Echols and Bryce Hall, and he was also listed as the starting nickelback.
+Head coach Robert Saleh named Carter as the third cornerback and starting nickelback, with Echols and Hall starting outside.

 On September 12, 2021, Carter made his professional regular season debut in the New York Jets' season-opener at the Carolina Panthers and made five combined tackles (two solo) during a 14–19 loss.
 In Week 3, Carter earned his first career start, starting at nickelback, and recorded six combined tackles (two solo) during a 0–26 loss at the Denver Broncos.
 On December 5, 2021, he recorded two combined tackles (one solo) before exiting in the third quarter of a 18–33 loss against the Philadelphia Eagles in order to be evaluated for a possible concussion.
 He was officially diagnosed with a concussion and entered concussion protocol, as he remained inactive as the Jets lost 9–30 to the New Orleans Saints.
 On December 21, 2021, the Jets officially placed Carter on the COVID-19/reserve list and he remained inactive as the Jets defeated the Jacksonville Jaguars 26–21 in Week 16.
 On January 2, 2022, he collected a season-high eight combined tackles (six solo) and had his first career sack on Tom Brady for a five-yard loss during a 28–24 loss against the Tampa Bay Buccaneers.
 He finished his rookie season with a total of 72 combined tackles (45 solo), five pass deflections, two fumble recoveries, and one sack in 15 games and seven starts.
 He earned an overall grade of 53.7 from Pro Football Focus as a rookie, ranked 98th among 116 qualifying cornerbacks in 2021.